European shares stage recovery on Greek deal

 * Says it is notified by Dow Chemical Co that company did not win bid for PRIMACOR's chemical assets

-LONDON, Nov 27 European stocks rose on Tuesday, recovering from weakness in the previous session after international lenders agreed to reduce Greece's debt, paving the way for the next disbursement of aid.
+LONDON Nov 27 European stocks rose on Tuesday, recovering after weakness in the previous session, as international lenders agreed to reduce Greece's debt, paving the way for the next disbursement of aid.

-The accord, reached by the lenders late on Monday, will cut Greek debt by 40 billion euros, bringing it down to 124 percent of gross domestic product by 2020.
+The lenders agreed late on Monday on measures to cut Greek debt by 40 billion euros by 2020, reducing it to 124 percent of GDP.
+Greece will receive up to 43.7 billion euros in stages.

-Traders, however, were doubtful as to the sustainability of any meaningful market gains, perceiving the deal to be a short-term fix.
+Traders, however, were doubtful as to the sustainability of any meaningful gains.

 "What we've averted here is the likelihood of a Greek default in the short term.
 I don't think it's taken it off the table in the long term," Michael Hewson, senior markets analyst at CMC Markets, said.